xludx/particl-market/README.md

 docker-compose build
 docker-compose up
 ```

+Building and running everything and downloading the blockchain for the first time might take some time.

 > This starts two marketplace applications and two particl daemons for you.
 > app1 cli: http://localhost:3100/cli, connecting to particl1 on port 52935